 All tuition and fees are due at the time of registration for classes.
-The University does offer a payment plan that is partnered with Sallie Mae.
+The University does offer a payment plan that is partnered with HIGHER ONE (formally Sallie Mae).
 This is an interest free payment plan.
 There is a $25.00 application fee for this service.

 To enroll in one of our payment plans: